homearanya/wild-coast-walks/src/pages/tours/nhlosane-hike.md

 featured: true
 title: Nhlosane Hike
 destination: Midlands
-activity: Slackpack
+activity: Slackpacking
-duration: 2 day
+duration: 2 days
 price: R800
 bannerblurb: Nhlosane 2 day hike - KZN Midlands
 shortdescription: >-
-  A 2 day, 2 night weekend or midweek slackpack using a guest farm situated at the foot of the iNhlosane mountain in upper Dargle.
+  A 2 day, 2 night weekend or midweek slackpacking using a guest farm situated at the foot of the iNhlosane mountain in upper Dargle.
 Offers a diverse combination of  KZN Midlands scenery and panoramic views.
 Includes all meals,  entry fees, farmstyle accommodation and vehicle transfers.